-At the Cederberg Law Firm, lawyer Jim Cederberg files injury and accident claims against units of government on behalf of people in Colorado.
-To learn more about your government liability case, contact him at his office in Boulder, Colorado, for a free consultation.
+At the Cederberg Law Firm, lawyers Jim and Luke Cederberg file injury and accident claims against units of government on behalf of people in Colorado.
+To learn more about your government liability case, contact them at their office in Boulder, Colorado, for a free consultation.

 Hold the Government Liable for Your Injuries

 The state of Colorado, its political subdivisions and all municipalities are immune from suit for tort actions, except for designated claims.
 Cases that are allowed include claims arising from the operation of motor vehicles, police brutality, maintenance of certain government physical facilities, dangerous conditions in government buildings and roadway hazards that physically interfere with the movement of vehicles.

 For negligence cases that are permitted against the state or its subdivisions, there is a critical requirement that a Notice of Claim be filed with the governmental entity against whom the claim is made.
 This must be filed within 180 days of the date of discovery of the injury.
 Failure to meet this requirement will defeat the claim.